-Oil and gas recruitment is undergoing a transformation.
+Oil and gas recruitment is transforming.
 Sustained low oil prices have made opportunities scarce, and as a result, employers are now far more selective than they used to be.
 Recruiting methods that suited a high oil price and scarcity of applicants no longer apply.

 Getting noticed is paramount, and needn’t be a daunting prospect.
 The process has many facets, and in this article, we explore the one over which you have full control and responsibility, and that’s your resume.

-While advising on how to stand out varies, most recruitment experts are agreed on the fundamental principles;
+While advising on how to stand out varies, most recruitment experts agree on the fundamental principles;

 - Display all your badges.